Through supported living, we can support young people aged 16+ to have their own tenancies and to develop fulfilling lives in their local communities.

 We use Person Centred Active Support so that each individual is actively encouraged and enabled to take part in activities and is able to grow and develop their skills and independence.

 Robust support plans are outcome-focused so that people progress to meet their short, medium and longer term goals.
 Young people benefit from a Key Worker who regularly reviews their support.

 We adapt support to each young person’s daily activities, be that school, college, training or employment.
 We can provide additional support in the mornings, evenings and at weekends to enable each person to lead a full and varied life.

 If needed, we can provide continuity of support to young people through to our adult provision.

 We can source suitable properties for young people We have strong relationships with registered providers that are experienced in providing housing for people with learning disabilities.
 Find out how we helped three young adults find a home.

-We also have the option to purchase properties ourselves, which can be useful when more bespoke environments are required.
+We also have the option to buy properties ourselves, which can be useful when more bespoke environments are required.

 Supported living also helps meet local authorities’ wishes to provide services locally, and is significantly better value for money than specialist out-of-area provision.

 To further discuss our support for young people, please contact Paul Taylor: